Buckets of Kindness

 McCloud, Carol.
 Have You Filled a Bucket Today?
 A Guide for Daily Happiness for Kids.
 Ferne Press, 2006.
 ISBN-13: 978-0978507510

 Read aloud the book Have you Filled a Bucket Today?
 A Guide for Daily Happiness for Kids by Carol McCloud.
+Or share this YouTube readaloud version.
 This book illustrates the concept that we all carry around an invisible bucket that contains the good things that people say and do.
 When something negative happens, we dip from our buckets.
 The story encourages young people to fill one anothers' buckets with kindness.
 Talk about actions that make us and others feel good about ourselves.
 Ask how having full buckets makes the whole school a better place.

 Use a prop of a bucket and cut-out paper hearts on hand to illustrate the concepts from the book.